 Individual coaching in all aspects of underwater photography from Dr Alexander Mustard MBE.

-All sessions are planned with you in advance, tailored to your interests and requirements, and can include the following:
+All 1:1 sessions are planned with you in advance, tailored to your interests and requirements, and can include the following:

 - Personal tuition of Adobe Lightroom workflow & processing and Photoshop processing – specifically for underwater photographs.
 Alex will teach and help you processing your key images to make your best work truly eye catching.
 Alex says “I process underwater photographs to a professional standard almost every day of the year!
-Anyone who has joined one of the review sessions on my workshops knows that I am particularly good at spotting problems and quickly fixing them to transform the impact of your images.”
+Anyone who has joined one of the review sessions on my workshops knows that I am particularly good at diagnosing the problems and quickly fixing them to transform the impact of your images.”

 - Advise on future purchases and upgrades to your underwater camera gear.
 Most photographers seek equipment advise from dealers (with a vested interest in selling you something) or their friends (who have typically never shot with anything other than the gear they own).
-Alex has been reviewing underwater camera equipment for Wetpixel for more than 15 years and regularly does development work for several manufacturers.
+Alex has been reviewing underwater camera equipment for Wetpixel for more than 15 years and regularly does development work for several major manufacturers.
 He has taken underwater photographs with most types of camera, housing and flashes, and gets to try many new products before they are announced, making him an ideal source of advice on current and future purchases.
 Alex says “underwater camera gear is expensive and buying the wrong item can be a costly mistake.
 I simply want you to get the equipment that is right for you, and the type of diving you are planning.
 For many people, my advice is to spend your money on time underwater, rather than more gadgets!”